CB-Pantomime/splProjectProposal/client/frontendFeatureRequirements.md

 ## Features required in UI:
 ### Records Management
--People, property and vehicle tracking.
+People, property and vehicle tracking.
 See all of a record details at a glance along with their history time-line.

 ### Reporting